-Wow!
-We cannot believe it is nearly Easter - time really does fly when you're having fun learning!
+We just can't believe we have only one half term left this school year- time really does fly when you're having fun learning!
 We certainly have been busy bee's - scroll down to find out more.
 And please have a look through our photo albums by clicking on the stars at the top of the page.

 Key Groups and Staff

-The FSU is a special place where F1 and F2 children enjoy their learning alongside each other.
+The FSU is a special place where F1 and F2 children enjoy their learning in collaboration with one another.

 Meet the Team

 Miss Brock - EYFS leader and F2 teacher